jsheth7/OctoBg/README.md

     php run.php

+Tips:

-Tip: set it up as a cronjob, to have it change your background every day!
+* Set it up as a cron job, to have it change your background every day!
+* After you've accumulated a significant cache of pictures, you can configure Mac OS X to pull pictures directly from that folder (instead of running the cron job)